hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 find it in the Samhitas, the infinite of extension most marvellously painted and placed before the readers, such as has been done nowhere else.
 Mark that one sentence — तम आसीत् तमसा गूढम्, — and now mark the description of darkness by three poets.
-Take our own Kâlidâsa — "Darkness which can be penetrated with the point of a needle"; then Milton — "No light but rather darkness visible"; but come now to the Upanishad, "Darkness was covering darkness", "Darkness was hidden in
+Take our own Kālidāsa — "Darkness which can be penetrated with the point of a needle"; then Milton — "No light but rather darkness visible"; but come now to the Upanishad, "Darkness was covering darkness", "Darkness was hidden in